How to Know if Homeowners’ Insurance Will Cover Tree Removal

 Never pay out of pocket when you don't need to

-If a tree falls on a structure, like your house or garage, it's more likely to be covered than if it falls on your lawn or another empty space.
+If a tree falls on a structure, like your house or garage, homeowners insurance is more likely to cover it than if it falls on your lawn.

 While every policy is different, this guide can help you figure out when policies typically cover the cost of tree removal and when you'll likely need to pay for the service out of pocket.
 Your best bet for specific advice is to speak to an insurance professional.